AdobeDocs/pdfservices-api-documentation/src/pages/overview/limits.md

 provided along with examples for clarity.
 These limits do not apply to PDF Embed API.

 Paid credentials enable a greater processing quota and require entering into a separate written agreement.
-To learn more, please see our [pricing page](/document-services/pricing/#main) for purchase options.
+To learn more, please see [pricing page](/document-services/pricing/#main) for purchase options.